solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 3. Switch back to the Azure Portal.
 4. Browse to the `PREFIX-pg-flex-REGION-16` instance.
 5. Under **Settings**, select **Networking**.
-6. Ensure that the **Allow public access from any Azure service within Azure to this server** checkbox in selected.
+6. Ensure that the **Allow public access from any Azure service within Azure to this server** checkbox is selected.
 7. Under **Firewall rules**, add an entry for the IP address of the device.

     > NOTE: Find the client IP Address by using a service such as [What Is My IP Address](https://whatismyipaddress.com/)